-- Those that identify the subject matter developed in the paper, listed in the original language, with translation into English or Spanish (as the case may be).
-There should be a minimum of four and a maximum of seven words separated by commas.
+- Keywords.
+Are those that identify the topic developed in the paper and listed in their original language, with translation into English or Spanish (as the case may be).
+There must be at least four and maximum seven words separated by commas.

 - All papers must be JEL rated: https://www.aeaweb.org/econlit/jelCodes.php

-- Core topic: Administration and Organizations, Accounting.
-Economics and Foreign Trade, Marketing, Public Policies
+- Thematic lines: Administration and Organizations, Accounting, Economics and International Trade, Marketing, Public Policies.

 Main text of the manuscript

-It is recommended to write in style and in third person, observing the general rules of spelling and accent marks for capital letters; expressions in other languages or foreign voices go in italics (e.g., ad honoren).
-The body of the manuscript must comply with the sections listed for each modality as explained below:
+It is recommended to write in style and in third person, observing the general rules of spelling and accent marks when appropriate.
+Expressions in other languages or foreign voices go in italics (e.g., ad honoren).
+The body of the manuscript must strictly meet the enumerated sections for each modality as explained below:

-Scientific and technological research papers: a work wherein the author presents the original results of a research project and is structured as follows:
+Scientific and technological research articles: It's a work wherein the author presents the original results his research and is structured as follows: